jennifermorin/IntrotoDigitalRhetoricsSyllabusCollab/introtodigitalrhetoricssyllabus.md

 * Construct their own digitally-based arguments that are anchored in sound rhetorical practices, while demonstrating competency with technology for designing and distributing digital works

 ## Required Texts
-Eyman, Digital Rhetoric: Theory, Method, Practice
+Eyman, *Digital Rhetoric: Theory, Method, Practice*

-D’Ignazio + Klein, Data Feminism
+D’Ignazio and Klein, *Data Feminism*

-Noble, Algorithms of Oppression
+Noble, *Algorithms of Oppression: How Search Engines Reinforce Racism*

-Constanza-Chock, Design Justice
+Constanza-Chock, *Design Justice: Community-Led Practices to Build the Worlds We Need*

-Additional supplemental articles as assigned.
+Additional supplemental articles as assigned

 ## Course Work
 There are three projects in this course: Digital Rhetoric project, Data and Culture project, and Design Thinking project.

-Digital Rhetoric project: Platform Rhetorics, Due Week 5
+**Digital Rhetoric project: Platform Rhetorics:** Due Week 5

 Write a detailed analysis of the digital platform of your choice, with prior approval.
 Select a platform you are already familiar with and examine its rhetorical capabilities paying special attention to content creation and circulation.

-Data and Culture project: Wikipedia, Due Week 9
+**Data and Culture project: Wikipedia Analysis and Contribution:** Due Week 9

-Select a Wikipedia entry or article for review.
-After approval, create an analytical description of the rhetorical strategies in use.
-Critically evaluate the strengths and effectiveness.
-Make recommendations for updates.
+Analyze and update an existing Wikipedia entry: evaluate rhetorical elements and make at least one contribution to page content.
+Explain your contribution in a short discussion post.

-Design Thinking project: Platform Critique and Recommendations, Due Week 12
+**Design Thinking project: Platform Critique and Recommendations:** Due Week 12

 Examine the features, affordances, and constraints of a digital platform.
 You may select the same platform from the first project or a different one.
 Assess its cultural impact and recommend improvements and updates through implementation of design practices.

-Final Portfolio and Reflection, Due Week 15
+**Final Portfolio and Reflection:** Due Week 15

 Develop a digital portfolio that showcases project work developed throughout the course this semester.
 Include a reflection evaluating what you have learned that also describes how, through your own personal actions as both a user and developer you will build a better world, a world where many worlds fit; linked worlds of collective liberation and ecological sustainability. source: Constanza-Chock's Design Justice